Institutional Policy and Attestation Infrastructure

 Institutional pilots are evaluated against measurable KPIs:

 Certainty before finality.
-Deterministic settlement infrastructure operational now.
+Deterministic policy and attestation infrastructure operational now.